amrayu/sub-scripts/README.md

 This repo contains scripts that tie together various frameworks related to processing, converting, and cleaning up subtitles.

 ## batch-vtt-to-srt.py
-Mainly created to clean-up NetFlix .vtt files and convert to .srt
+Mainly created to clean-up NetFlix .vtt files and batch convert to .srt

 ### What does the script do?
 - Removes WEBVTT header information